-Report on Part III, line 36, column (a), the total amount of interest expense included on Part I, line 11, and report on Part III, line 36, column (d), the total amount of interest deduction included on Form 1120-L, page 1, line 20, that is not required to be reported elsewhere on Schedule M-3.
-In column (b) or (c), as applicable, include any adjustments for any amounts treated for U.S. income tax purposes as interest deduction that are treated as some other form of expense for statutory accounting purposes, or vice versa.
-For example, adjustments to interest expense/deduction resulting from adjustments made in accordance with the instructions for Part III, line 35, Purchase versus lease (for purchasers and/or lessees), should be made in column (b) or (c), as applicable, on line 36.
+Report on Part III, line 36, column (a), the total amount of interest expense included on Part I, line 11, and report on Part III, line 36, column (d), the total amount of interest expense included on Form 1120-PC, Schedule A, line 35 (or Schedule B, line 19, if applicable), that is not reported elsewhere on Schedule M-3.
+In column (b) or (c), as applicable, adjust for any amounts treated for U.S. income tax purposes as interest expense that are treated as some other form of expense for statutory accounting purposes, or vice versa.
+For example, adjustments to interest expense resulting from adjustments made in accordance with the instructions for Part III, line 35, Purchase versus lease (for purchasers and/or lessees), should be made on line 36, columns (b) and (c), as applicable.

-Complete Part III of Form 8916-A. Enter the amounts from Form 8916-A, line 5, columns (a) through (d), on Schedule M-3, Part III, line 36, columns (a) through (d), as applicable.
+Complete Part III of Form 8916-A. Enter the amounts from Form 8916-A, Part III, line 5, columns (a) through (d), on Schedule M-3, Part III, line 36, columns (a) through (d), as applicable.
 Attach Form 8916-A.

-Do not report on Form 8916-A and line 36 the amounts reported in accordance with the instructions for Part II, lines 9, 10, 11, and 12.
+Do not report on Form 8916-A and line 36 amounts reported in accordance with the instructions for Part II, lines 9, 10, 11, and 12